 Here’s the second Weekly Kitchen Tip at gnowfglins.com.
 I am looking forward to receiving and sharing your tips in the future.
 (Hint, hint: send them to tips at gnowfglins dot com.)
 Transferring bar cookies to freezer bags one at a time not only takes time, but it isn’t that easy to get the cookies arranged […]

 As for me and my house (we will serve the Lord), we are still experimenting with sprouted grains.
 I’m not sure whether to keep trying with the artisan bread in 5 minutes.
 I think I’ve gotten it as good as it can get with sprouted kamut, spelt and/or emmer.
 The sprouted spelt works the best […]

-Fundamentals of traditional cooking, sourdough, cultured dairy and cheese, fermentation, dehydrating, allergen-friendly cooking, and real food kids.
+In less than an hour a week, we'll help you master the fundamentals of traditional cooking, sourdough, cultured dairy and cheese, fermentation, dehydrating, allergen-friendly cooking, real food kids, and more.
 Become a member today!

 Our real food weekly menu plans take the guesswork out of what to fix, what to buy, and what to prepare when.
 Click here for more info.